 Max.
+Marks: 100

-Marks: 100 Theory Marks: 50 Practical Marks: 30 Internal assessment: 20
+Theory Marks: 50

+Practical Marks: 30

+Internal assessment: 20

 Theory: - Question paper will contain eight questions in all and students will be asked to attempt any five questions.
 All questions will carry equal marks.
+Question no. 1 will be objective type and compulsory.
 Practical - Question Paper will be set with the mutual consent of Internal and External Examiners at the spot.